 Reflecting on your life will help you realize how much you’ve achieved, as well as the important roles you played in the lives of others.

-Are you a Boomer?
-Older?
-Your perspective of events through the last half-century will have a significant impact on your children and grandchildren.
-You were an eyewitness to history as it unfolded, and in the middle of events that shaped our present society.
-Whether the Great Depression, World War II, Korea, Vietnam, Iraq, Afghanistan, the Middle East debacle, the Great Recession, or the political circus, your written account will promote greater understanding and place you as a credible source of information.
+Depending on your age, your perspective of events through the years you’ve lived will have a significant impact on your children and grandchildren.
+Maybe you were an eyewitness to history as it unfolded, or in the middle of events that shaped our present society.
+Whether World War II, Korea, Vietnam, Iraq, Afghanistan, the ongoing Middle East debacle, the Great Recession, or today’s political circus, your written account will promote greater understanding and place you as a credible source of information.

 A biography is also an opportunity to set the record straight; to clear up misconceptions that might have blighted you or someone close to you.
 It’s true after all; written accounts of lives and events shape the opinions of those who read it.